Promact/slack-productivity-bots/HowToUseTaskmailBot.md

 #### 2. Task Mail Setup
   * Now the user will add task mail bot in slack as personal chat and start task mail.
   * To start task mail user need to write **"task mail"** to task mail bot in personal chat.
-And the task will started.
+And the task will start.

 #### Rules and Limitation
-  * If an user, started a task mail and leave the task mail in middle of something.
-Then next time, user will continue from that end point.
+  * If a user, started a task mail and leave the task mail in the middle of something.
+Then next time, the user will continue from that end point.
   * The user can only send a single task mail email once in a day.
 If the user sends email for today then the user will not be able to add a further task for today.